 CADA discloses only the dates of employment and the title of the last position held of the former employee.
-If authorized, CADA also will inform prospective employers of the amount of salary or wage of an employee.
+If authorized, CADA also will inform prospective employers of the amount of salary or

 VII.
 Separations

 A. Separation from Employment

 There will be times when the employment relationship will be terminated, whether by CADA, the employee, or by mutual agreement.
 Below are examples of the most common circumstances under which an employee is separated: